nengo/nengo-fpga/docs/usage.rst

       ...

-Nengo FPGA will replace the learning rule and the `post` ensemble to create a network that looks like this:
+NengoFPGA will replace the learning rule and the ``post`` ensemble to create a network that looks like this:

 .. code-block:: python